 Approval shall be based on the standards set forth in this chapter and Chapter 48 CDC, Access, Egress and Circulation; Chapter 52 CDC, Signs; and Chapter 54 CDC, Landscaping.

-Applicant's Facts The development has met or will meet all standards related to access, egress and circulation, signs and landscaping.
+Applicant's FactsThe development has met or will meet all standards related to access, egress andand Findings:circulation, signs and landscaping.

 46.050 JOINT USE OF A PARKING AREA